-Then there’s the thorny issue of fronting.
+Then there’s theissue of fronting.
 This is when a parent insures themselves as the main driver with the child named on the policy, in order to save money.

 But if this isn’t true – and it’s the child who’s the main driver – your policy could be voided by the insurer and classed as fraud.

 The changing use of your car might also affect cover provided.
 For example, if you’ve said you only use it for social driving but are then spending daily 3-hour round trips going to work.

 Then there are car modifications.
 Buying a standard Ford Fiesta but then equipping it with body kits, a huge exhaust and tuning the engine could make it an entirely different proposition.

 There’s a simple rule: Always tell your insurer.
 It could impact your insurance costs, but it’s best to find out in advance and be honest.

 Not telling the truth to your car insurance provider – either accidentally or deliberately, risks voiding your policy.

 Am I insured to drive other cars on my policy?

 Many people presume having a comprehensive policy means they’re covered to drive other cars, albeit with the owner’s permission.